Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 https://wiki.archlinux.org/index.php/Xorg#Driver_installation
 </sup></sub>

-Notebook:
+##### Notebook

-This notebook has two graphics cards, intel and nvidia.
+The notebook has a hybrid system with two graphics cards, Intel and Nvidia.

 In order to manage them we use `bumblebee` that is Optimus for GNU/Linux.
 We also install bbswitch, has the goal of power management to turn off the NVIDIA card when not used by Bumblebee.
 It will be detected automatically when the Bumblebee daemon starts.
 So, no additional configuration is necessary.

 <pre>